 Transparent and fair fees

 So how do we manage all this?
 Other banks and international payments services often add a markup to the exchange rates they advertise.
 We don’t – and we never will.
-The exchange rate we quote you is the real market rate and we’ll use that to make the exchange into your currency of choice.
-The real market rate is the mid-point between the buy and sell rate on the global currency market and it fluctuates.
+The exchange rate we quote you is the real market rate that we get from our currency supplier.
 We’ll guarantee your exchange rate for one minute, even if it changes.
 We think it’s only fair.

 Like all sensible businesses, we want to be able to cover our costs so we can continue offering the best services to our customers.
 So we apply a 0.4% fee to the transaction.
 That works out at 40p for a £100 transaction.
 Compare that with flat fees of up to £25 at some high street banks.*